starichkov/spring-boot-activemq-example/README.md

 * Go to Topics tab and create new queue with name "sampleMessageTopic".
 * Go to Queues tab and create new queue with name "sampleMessageQueue".

-Topic and queue will be available at 61616 port by default.
+Topic and queue will be available at `61616` port by default.

 Enjoy!

 # Run applications
-Consumer is a Spring Boot application and starts in it's own Tomcat instance, so you need to change port for it.
+Consumer is a Spring Boot application and starts in it's own Tomcat instance on `65001` port (see `application.yml`).
-Provide ```-Dserver.port=65001``` (or another one you want) to consumer's launch configuration.
 Consumer should be started first.

-Producer is Spring MVC application with user interface and should be started using Maven's ```mvn spring-boot:run``` goal.
+Producer is Spring MVC application with user interface and should be started using Maven's `mvn spring-boot:run` goal.
-You can find start page on ```localhost:8080/``` by default.
+You can find start page on `localhost:8080/` by default.

 # Messaging